-A scabies rash is one of the first symptoms indicating an infestation by scabies mites.
-Like the symptoms of mange in pets, the scabies skin rash is an allergic reaction to the toxins left behind by the scabies mite.
+A scabies rash is one of the first symptoms indicating an infestation by mites.
+Just like the symptoms of mange in pets.
+A skin rash is an allergic reaction to the toxins left behind by the scabies mite.
 The mites, eggs, secretions and feces of the scabies mite are the main reasons for skin rash, inflammation, severe itching, intense discomfort and scales and blisters to the skin.
-See Scabies Pictures.
+See Scabies Rash Pictures.

-In most cases, a scabies rash has many similarities with other clinical disorders of the skin, including eczema, dermatitis and chicken pox.
-Since there are no immediate signs of infestation by scabies mites, the rash can point to conditions other than the primary cause, scabies, so that the doctors vary on the accuracy of the diagnosis and prescribed treatment.
+In most cases, a scabies has many similarities with other clinical disorders of the skin, including eczema, dermatitis and chicken pox.
+Since there are no immediate signs of infestation by scabies mites, the rash can point to conditions other than the primary cause, so that the doctors vary on the accuracy of the diagnosis and prescribed treatment.
 As symptoms are not always specific to the outbreak, there is often a delay in medical intervention.
 In some cases, people who are incorrectly diagnosed with a different disease have complications such as bacterial infections, before they receive a diagnosis of scabies and the right medication.

 The first signs of a Scabies Rash

 In most cases the first signs of a scabies infection will appear as a rash on the hands, wrists and fingers, toes, feet, ankles, knees, elbows, armpits, abdomen and chest, buttocks, the nipple and genital organs.
-However, it is possible that a scabies outbreak can occur on the scalp (in infants, adults and older people with impaired immune system).
-For small children and infants, a scabies infection is usually severe and has intense itching.
-(See scabies rash pictures for these signs)
+However, it is possible that an outbreak can occur on the scalp (in infants, adults and older people with impaired immune system).
+For small children and infants, an infection is usually severe and has intense itching.
+(See scabies pictures for these signs)

 A scabies rash is very persistent and often difficult to treat.